MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 However, if a Windows 10 device that can’t run Windows 11 is targeted with a Windows 11 update, future Windows 10 updates won't be offered to that device automatically.
 In this case, remove the not eligible device from the Windows 11 policy and assign the device to a Windows 10 feature update policy.
 See [Update behavior when multiple policies target a device](#update-behavior-when-multiple-policies-target-a-device).

 If a Windows 10 device that can’t run Windows 11 is targeted with a Windows 11 update, and you select the checkbox **When a device isn't capable of running Windows 11, install the latest Windows 10 feature update**, then devices that don’t meet the requirements for Windows 11 will install the latest Windows 10 feature update instead.
-This capability is only available if you choose a Windows 11 version from the *Feature update to deploy* dropdown list, and if the device has a WUfB ds license of E3 or better.
+This capability is only available if you choose a Windows 11 version from the *Feature update to deploy* dropdown list, and if the tenant meets the [licensing requirements](#prerequisites) defined at the beginning of this document.
 With this capability, admins don't need to create or manage groups of eligible and non-eligible devices.

 When there are multiple versions of Windows 11 available, you can choose to deploy the latest build.
-When you deploy the latest build to a group of devices, those devices that already run Windows 11 will update while devices that still run Windows 10 will upgrade to that version of Windows 11 if they meet the upgrade requirements.
+When you deploy the latest build to a group of devices, those devices that already run on Windows 11 are updated to the latest build.
+While devices that are eligible for Windows 11 but are still running on Windows 10 are updated to the latest version of Windows 11, if they meet the upgrade requirements.
+Devices that aren't eligible for Windows 11 remain on Windows 10 but are updated to the latest version of Windows 10.

 In this way, you can always upgrade supported Windows 10 devices to the latest Windows 11 version even if you choose to delay the upgrade of some devices until a future time.

 ### Prepare to upgrade to Windows 11